YangQingGuoCCZU/DeepAIP/README.md

 pos_1365_train.fasta:this file contains 1365 AIPs used for model training

+Raw data stores the dataset we use, and data.fasta is the basic dataset we use for our experiments. close_natural distribution_data.fasta is a dataset that we collect that is close to the distribution of the natural world

+prot-t5_trian.csv are the training features we use in our experiments. prot-t5_test.csv are the training features we use in our experiments.

 # 4. How to Use

 ## 4.1 Set up environment for ProtTrans